 - Screw the Chiefs: Prior to graduation, fourth year residents work to split all the calls for one day.
 This provides an opportunity for the junior residents to meet together and plan an activity for the day.

-- Wellness Retreats: Each year on a wellness Wednesday morning, residents take part in wellness activities.
+- Wellness Activites: Each year on a wellness Wednesday morning, residents take part in wellness activities.
 In the past, activities have included Yoga or Scavenger Hunts in Central Park and Boxing at Rumble.

 How to Apply